-Store all household products out of children’s sight and reach, and install child safety locks on cabinets where you have stored poisonous items.
+Store all household products out of children’s reach and sight, and install child safety locks on cabinets where you have stored poisonous items.

-Make sure that all medications are stored out of reach and out of sight of children.
-Prevent accidental poisoning with these safety tips.
+Make sure that all medicines are kept out children’s reach and sight.
+Learn how to prevent medicine poisoning with these safety tips.

 Most serious falls happen in the home and to kids under 3, but kids of all ages are at risk.
 Learn how to keep your child safe with these safety tips.